OrbisWeb3/orbisdb/server/plugins/dune-analytics/README.md

 The plugin initializes by connecting to Dune Analytics using the provided developer API key and sets up a cron job to sync the specified OrbisDB table at regular intervals.

-Each sync costs Dune Analytics credits.
+Each insert API call will cost you 250 Dune credits.

 ### Syncing Data